 Tickets follow a variable pricing structure in line with the model used by most major league ball clubs.
 A ticket against the New York Yankees, when demand would be highest, will be the most expensive, while the same ticket for a weeknight game in April against the non-division opponent would be the least.

 Fenway Park hosts more than just baseball games.
 The Boston Patriots (later the New England Patriots) used Fenway Park as its home stadium between 1963 and 1968.
 In 2010, the third annual Winter Classic saw the Boston Bruins best the Philadelphia Flyers 2-1 in sudden-death overtime.
 In 2014, a soccer match between Liverpool, an English Premier League club, and AS Roma, an Italian Serie A club, ended in a 2-1 win for AS Roma.
 In 2015, the Notre Dame Fighting Irish football team, then the number four team in the national, played against Boston College and won 19-16.
 In 2016, Fenway hosted a big air snowboarding and skiing competition.

 More recently, recording artists are finding Fenway Park a great place to give a concert.
-Since 2003, several have made stops there, including Bruce Springsteen, Jimmy Buffett, Jason Aldean, Justin Timberlake, Paul McCartney, and Billy Joel, to name a few.
-2018 will be no different as artists including Luke Bryan, The Foo Fighters, Pearl Jam, the Zac Brown Band, and a host of other music acts invade the park.
-Don’t wait… MILLIONS OF TICKETS.
-65,000 + EVENTS!
-Search now only at ticketliquidator.com!
+Since 2003, several have made stops there, including Bruce Springsteen, Jimmy Buffett, Jason Aldean, Justin Timberlake, Lady Gaga, Paul McCartney, and Billy Joel, to name a few.
+2019 will be no different as artists including Joel and Phish invade the park.
+Don’t wait; get your Fenway concert tickets today!